savio1-domi/live-user-filter/README.md

 The web app can add an element of fun that makes your broadcast memorable.Its an engaging tool and perhaps one of the most critical component of your marketing toolkit.

 ## Description
 Just like twitter,facebook, instagram and many more.
 The web page I've created works similarly the same.
-It was technical but you can view the repo to confirm how my new app introduce to this generation.
+It was technical but you can view the repo to confirm how my new app work.

 ## Built With
 This application was built with the folliwing technologies